Medicilon Logo

 GEM Models

-Genetically engineered mouse (GEM) models are widely used and have proved to be a powerful tool in drug discovery processes.
-GEM models of human disease could improve drug development.
-GEM models of human disease could improve drug development.
+Genetically engineered mouse (GEM) models are widely used and have proved to be a powerful tool to improve drug discovery processes.
 Using transgenic technology, extra DNA that encodes the gene of interest can be integrated into the mouse genome; using knockout or knock-in technology, specific regions of the mouse genome can be selectively deleted or modified.

 Learn more